cozmosisosis/WebDev/README.md

 <p>
- This DIR is for testing, projects and saving any of my work that I may want to offer as testimony of my experience.
+ This DIR is for my webdev experience
 </p>